 Queen Victoria opened the nearby Holborn Viaduct in 1869, and this eponymous pub honored the road bridge by serving its first pint the same year.
-Much of the Victorian decoration is still extant, with gilded mirrors, carved wood, and engraved glass.
-The tavern's haunted reputation stems from its proximity to the former Newgate Prison, site of London's gallows in the 19th century, which once stood on the site.
-Ex-prison cells in the basement can be seen with a free tour before or after the lunchtime rush and before 5 pm.
+Much of the Victorian decoration is still extant, with gorgeous paintings (depicting the statues on the viaduct), carved wood, and engraved glass.
+The tavern has a haunted reputation, which stems from its proximity to the former Newgate Prison and its gallows.
+Prison cells in the basement, once used for debtors, can be seen with a free tour when staff aren't busy with customers.
 There are usually three or four ales on tap; lunch is also served.